isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/futuristic_cuboid.png" style="width: 60%;">
 <div style="background-color: white;">The futuristic cuboid five-storey extension was erected in 2014. <i>Photo by Jimmy Yap.</i></div>

+Even as the temple expanded physically, it continued to do outreach as well.
+In 1966, the temple established the Ananda Metyarama Buddhist Youth Circle as the first Buddhist youth circle in Singapore.
+In 2006, on its 40th anniversary, it was renamed Wat Ananda Youth.
+The majority of its activities are held in the temple.
+Since its inception, the youth group has organised events to help spread the tenets of Buddhism and to preserve the Thai Theravada tradition in Singapore.[^10]

+* * *

 * * *